Creation date: 2020-10-30

 Now we see:

 so we are at the same breakpoint but with the second call.
-Unfortunately it's not possible to use the arrow up key to jump through the history of commands which we used such that we need to type in
+Fortunately as of v1.0 it's now possible to use the arrow up key to jump through the history of commands which we used.

 Let's have a look at a comparison of the two different ways in the next section.

 We had a look at Debugger.jl which gives you all the information you can possibly need in your REPL.
 It's therefore independent of your editor.

 The next tool I mentioned was to use the build in debug view of VSCode which is basically just a GUI for Debugger.jl.
 It is probably more convenient to use for people who like to work with the IDE.
 There might be some options in Debugger.jl though that aren't available in the GUI though as it is often the case.